Summary of Events and Legal requirements

-Since July 2023, the property boundary was positioned in accordance with HM Land Registry, and all works have been completed on the Myers' Title land.
+Since July 2023, the property boundary has been positioned in full accordance with HM Land Registry.
+All works were completed on the Myers' Title land.

 Unlawful Construction Concerns